mangalam-research/salve/README.rst

-This software has been made possible in part by a Level I Digital Humanities Start-up Grant from the National Endowment for the Humanities.
+This software has been made possible in part by a Level I Digital Humanities Start-up Grant from the National Endowment for the Humanities (grant number HD-51383-11).
 Any views, findings, conclusions, or recommendations expressed in this software, do not necessarily represent those of the National Endowment for the Humanities.

 .. image:: http://www.neh.gov/files/neh_logo_horizontal_rgb.jpg
    :target: http://www.neh.gov/